-Test Scores English Requirement TOEFL Composite of 69 or lower IELTS Composite of 5.0 or lower No TOEFL/IELTS score submitted Students will be required to attend Illinois Tech's Intensive English Program and complete through level 4 before beginning academic classes.
+Test Scores English Requirement TOEFL Composite of 69 or lower IELTS Composite of 5.0 or lower Duolingo English Test <95 No TOEFL/IELTS score submitted Students will be required to attend Illinois Tech's Intensive English Program and complete through level 4 before beginning academic classes.
 Students take an English assessment when they arrive to campus and based on their results are placed into the appropriate English level (1-4).
-TOEFL Composite of 70-89 IELTS Composite of 5.5-6.0 Students will be required to take an English assessment when they arrive to campus.
+TOEFL Composite of 70-89 IELTS Composite of 5.5-6.0 Duolingo Engish Test 95-109 Students will be required to take an English assessment when they arrive to campus.
 Based on the results, students may be required to take PESL classes concurrently with academic classes.
 Students who do not demonstrate the ability to be successful in PESL courses will need to complete the Intensive English Program (IEP).
-TOEFL Composite of 90 or higher IELTS Composite of 6.5 or higher Meets admission criteria and no additional English assessments required.
+Students may need to take summer academic courses to graduate within the time/semesters indicated for their academic program.
+TOEFL Composite of 90 or higher IELTS Composite of 6.5 or higher Duolingo English Test 110 or higher Meets admission criteria and no additional English assessments required.